Newsletter of November 18, 2021

 Chile cancels deal with a Chinese company because of data safety and US partnership

 A Sino-German consortium won a legal tender contract to process Chileans’ identity documents for the next 10 years.
-But Chile cancelled the contract because of concerns about data privacy.
-The deal would have jeopardized the participation of Chile in the Visa Waiver program to get to the United States.
+But Chile canceled the contract because of concerns about data privacy.
+The deal would have jeopardized Chile’s participation in the Visa Waiver program to get to the United States.
 When business meddles with international politics.

-Singapore: good for business but not much fun for a SG investment fund exec
+Singapore: good for business but not much fun for an SG investment fund exec

 There are about six times as many bars in Hong Kong as in Singapore.